aws/aws-parallelcluster/tests/integration-tests/README.md

                         Override the owner value when fetching AMIs to use with cluster.
 By default pcluster uses amazon. (default: None)

 Benchmarks:
-  --benchmarks          run benchmarks tests.
-This disables the execution of all tests defined under the tests directory. (default: False)
+  --benchmarks          Run benchmarks tests.
+Benchmarks tests will be run together with functionality tests. (default: False)
-  --benchmarks-target-capacity BENCHMARKS_TARGET_CAPACITY
-                        set the target capacity for benchmarks tests (default: 200) --benchmarks-max-time BENCHMARKS_MAX_TIME
-                        set the max waiting time in minutes for benchmarks tests (default: 30)

 Debugging/Development options:
   --vpc-stack VPC_STACK
-                        Name of an existing vpc stack. (default: None) --cluster CLUSTER     Use an existing cluster instead of creating one. (default: None) --no-delete           Don't delete stacks after tests are complete. (default: False) --delete-logs-on-success
+                        Name of an existing vpc stack. (default: None) --cluster CLUSTER     Use an existing cluster instead of creating one. (default: None) --iam-user-role-stack-name
+                        Name of an existing IAM user role stack. (default: None) --directory-stack-name
+                        Name of CFN stack providing AD domain to be used for testing AD integration feature. (default: None) --ldaps-nlb-stack-name
+                        Name of CFN stack providing NLB to enable use of LDAPS with a Simple AD directory when testing AD integration feature. (default: None)

+  --no-delete           Don't delete stacks after tests are complete. (default: False) --delete-logs-on-success
                         delete CloudWatch logs when a test success (default: True)